 NPDs are policy platforms where stakeholders meet to advance water policy reforms.
-NPDs are driven by the demand from the host countries.
 They are usually chaired by heads of respective government agencies.
-A variety of stakeholders participate in the meetings, such as ministries and government agencies and institutions, as well as nongovernmental organisations, the business community, parliamentary bodies.
-Participants also include several international organisations and EU Member States active in water policy reforms in each country.
+A variety of stakeholders participate in the meetings, such as ministries and government agencies and institutions, as well as non-governmental organisations, the business community, and parliamentary bodies.
+Participants also include international organisations and EU Member States active in water policy reforms in each country.

-Officials from EU member state governments and organisations are invited to participate, share experience and demonstrate EU policies and practices.
 The main outcomes are policy packages, such as legislative acts, national strategies, ministerial orders and plans for implementation.
-In most cases these apply the principles of the EU water policy.
 Emphasis is also set on the implementation of previously adopted policies through pilot projects or technical assistance.

-EECCA countries benefit from the on-going EUWI NPDs in many ways, not least through better cooperation with EU Member States.
 Improved coordination with donors on water issues helps to increase cost-effectiveness of Official Development Assistance provided by EU Member States as well as other donors.
-Furthermore, NPDs provide opportunities to transfer best practices and knowledge from EU Member States and a number of international organisations (foremost, the OECD and UNECE) to beneficiary countries.
+Furthermore, NPDs provide opportunities to transfer best practices and knowledge and a number of international organisations including the OECD and UNECE to beneficiary countries.